I have a degree in Literature and Education, and I have been writing for Hubpages for over 9 years.

 The movie: This Film is Not Yet Rated is a documentary film criticizing the current MPAA ratings system and the effects of an NC-17 rating.

 The problem: This Film is Not Yet Rated consistently compares an NC-17 rating (formerly an X rating) to censorship, which it absolutely is not.
 It does make it difficult to find theatres willing to show the movie outside of large cities, but there was always home video (at least by the time this movie was made).
 People that have lived in totalitarian states (or read 1984) know that censorship is when no one is allowed to watch, listen, or read something, usually in an attempt to suppress an idea or fact, and this only prevents people under the age of seventeen from seeing it in theatres.
-I have seen this movie and am able to comment on it, so it can't really be censored all that much.
+I have seen several movies with NC-17 ratings and am able to comment on them, so they can't really be censored all that much.
 Also, children don't have full rights under the law in this country to begin with (they can't vote, enter the military, get married, drive a car, purchase cigarettes, or live on their own), so it shouldn't be surprising that they would be restricted from seeing some movies as well.
 What the NC-17 rating really does is limit the potential profitability of these movies, but the makers of this film can't possibly believe that these movies would have been extremely profitable had it not been for the current ratings system.
 Even if that were the case, this film completely mischaracterizes the concept of censorship and in some ways diminishes its reality in other parts of the world.
 The film also made the less than humanitarian decision to release specific information about the normal, non industry individuals that were part of the MPAA Board in 2005, something that was completely unnecessary to making the movie's points (their demographic information could have been presented without giving their actual names).

 Upstream Color (2013)